Are you looking for the best trivia questions for kids? This article features some very good ones for you.

 Answer: A mouse has a smaller body, larger ears, and a tail longer than their bodies.
 A rat on the other side has a larger head and longer feet compared to a mouse.

-44. Difference Between a Hare and a Rabbit
+Hare and Rabbit

 Trivia Question: What is the difference between a hare and a rabbit?

 Answer: Rabbits are mostly domestic while hares are wild.
 A hare has longer legs and ears compared to a rabbit.